DarrenJosiah/JIMI-AI/README.md

 # 😀 Welcome to [JIMI-AI](https://google.com/) by Darren Chua

 This project is a code walkthrough from a YouTube tutorial by JavaScript Mastery.
+MERN stack with OpenAI API.
+Using Cloudinary.

 Not done yet.